alina-yanchuk02/stigmaClassification/README.md

 ### 1. Preprocessing

 The Preprocessing stage is organized in a Jupyter Notebook, with the relevant steps described in the same.
 The data file used is the file returned in the Data Collection step (needs manual class annotation).
-Returns a data file for the Classification task and the Topic Modeling task and a data file for the final Exploratory Data Analysis task.
+Returns a data file for the Classification task and the Topic Modeling task and a data file for the final Visualization and Analysis task.

  Note: the data file in the directory (data_labeled.csv) is already manually labeled and also got some manual processing (after being returned in the Data Collection stage) to fully prepare it for the next steps.